-*large box to sit inside and write on
+- Large box to inside and write on

 Children of this age are rapidly expanding their speaking vocabulary.
 Reading aloud and talking about the stories are pleasurable ways to accomplish vocabulary growth.
-Wordless picture books give both participants an opportunity to express what they see in the pictures.
+Wordless picture books allow both participants to express what they see in the pictures.
 Be a good listener as they express their ideas.
 Praise their writing efforts and display it in a prominent place in your home.

+There are wordless picture books in the Zoozoo Into the Wild series that could provide a catalyst for conversation.
+Let’s take a look at the book Me and Mom.
 This book shows the story of a baby orangutan and its mother.
 Another monkey takes the baby’s banana.
-This makes him sad, so Mom gives him a hug.
+This makes him sad, so Mom hugs him.
 Then she runs after the other monkey and brings the banana back to her baby.
 The baby thanks Mom with a hug.
 A preschool child could talk about how Mom protects and feeds them.

 After talking about the story, provide them with writing tools and paper to express their ideas.
-As they draw, encourage them to think out loud about the story or make up a new ending.
+As they draw, encourage them to think aloud about the story or make up a new ending.
+(To see this idea in action, check out our recent Kids as Authors contest.
+We invited young students to pen the accompanying story to one of our wordless titles.
+You can read the winning entries here!)
 To make the concept concrete, you could have the child use the five senses of touch, taste, smell, seeing, and hearing to experience a banana.
 Then ask them to write about it.

 This could be an opportunity to introduce colors as representations for real objects.
 They may wish to draw the monkey.
 If they have been to a zoo or have other books with monkeys in them, help them to make a connection with their prior experience.
 Children are wonderfully imaginative and may enjoy using random colors to portray their ideas.